linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Uncertain Volatility with Static Hedge.md

 $$
 To find the optimum hedge, we solve for the optimum number of calls to short.
 So, given  market price for the original call, the statically hedged portfolio with the final condition and  with the optimum hedge should produce more tighter spread using the volatility scenario under  the static hedge and uncertain parameter framework.

-We initially price up the digital call option and produce its payoff chart at expiry.
+We initially price up the digital call option and produce its payoff chart $\$a_t$$ expiry.
 To hedge the  digital call option we use a portfolio of long and short call options.
-As stated above, we price  up these options individually and show their payoff at expiry.
+As stated above, we price  up these options individually and show their payoff $$a_t$$ expiry.

  !500
 Figure 2.1 Digital Call